RaoAkif/RentACar-Frontend/README.md

 - React
 - Redux
 - Ruby on Rails (Back-End)
-- sqlite3 for the local development (Back-End)
+- Postgresql for the local development (Back-End)
 - Postgresql for the production (Back-End)
 - Heroku for Deployment (Back-End)